Belo Horizonte’s Food Security Policy

 - People are citizens, not only consumers.
 Those who cannot afford food in adequate quantity and quality are supported in a dignified way – not in a charity character.

-- Job and income generation programmes aim at breaking the cycle of poverty.
+- Job and income generation programmes aim at breaking the cycle of poverty through professional qualification in gastronomy and agroecology.
 The livelihoods of small farmers in the surrounding areas is improved through the ‘Straight from the Field’ programme which grants market spaces for farmers to sell their produce directly to consumers, eliminating middlemen and thus allowing for higher profits for producers and lower prices for consumers.

 - As result of the policy there have been significant decreases in infant mortality rate (between 1993 and 2006: from 34.4 deaths per 1,000 live births to 3 deaths per 1,000 live births).